Interior Alaska Seed Starting Schedule

 Morning GloryStart Indoors5-6

-PrimroseStart Indoors5-6Cold stratify seeds for 2-4 weeks.
+PrimroseStart Indoors5-6Cold stratify seeds for 2-4 weeks in refrigerator.
 Needs light to germinate.

 RudbeckiaStart Indoors5-6